dcfvg/fixts/README.md

 **Browser limitations:**
 - ❌ No file system access (can't recursively scan directories)
 - ❌ Can't rename files on disk (can only suggest new names)

-For a complete migration guide from copied code to npm package, see: [diapaudio Migration Guide](./docs/DIAPAUDIO_MIGRATION.md)

 ---